devicehive/devicehive-arduino/README.md

 DH.setRxTimeout(2000);
 ~~~

 Receiving timeout is equal to 1 second by default.
-If this timeout is set
+But if timeout value is set
-to zero then no any timeout will be checked.
+to zero then no any timeouts will be checked.

 Messages